 In the same year, BRICS ICT ministers signed the Memorandum of Understanding on Cooperation in Science, Technology, and Innovation to promote digital initiatives such as the BRICS Digital Partnership, the BRICS Partnership on New Industrial Revolution (PartNIR), and the Innovation BRICS Network (iBRICS Network).
 In 2021, the New Delhi Declaration jointly issued at the 13th BRICS explicitly called for-the first time in 15 years-the establishment of "legal frameworks of cooperation" on crucial issues such as "ICTs development and security" (Indian Ministry of External Affairs, 2021).
 Issues of data protection, cybercrime, content regulation and e-commerce also received prominent attention.

-BRICS's exploration of alternative modes of digital development, governance and regulation is shaped by several epoch geopolitical events, chief among them: Snowden's

-2013 revelations of NSA's global surveillance program, the vulnerability of democratic infrastructures to social media-enabled manipulation epitomized by the 2016 U.S. presidential election, Russia's invasions of Ukraine in 2014 and 2022 and the subsequent need to cope with Western-imposed sanctions.
+BRICS's exploration of alternative modes of digital development, governance and regulation is shaped by several epoch geopolitical events, chief among them: Snowden's 2013 revelations of NSA's global surveillance program, the vulnerability of democratic infrastructures to social media-enabled manipulation epitomized by the 2016 U.S. presidential election, Russia's invasions of Ukraine in 2014 and 2022 and the subsequent need to cope with Western-imposed sanctions.
 While China has been systematically grafting borders onto the Internet for decades for fear of a "color revolution", many countries around the world were jolted by these events to move away from a "deterritorialized" view of the Internet towards one that is "territorialized" and "sovereignty-minded".
 Russia's invasion of Ukraine has further prompted the creation of digital curtains on the Internet, with the EU requesting to block Russian state media on TikTok, Facebook and Microsoft (Bond, 2022), and Russia blocking access to Western social media.

 As a result, we are witnessing strong currents of territorialization and renationalization of the Internet, extending to infrastructure, data, hardware, software, platforms and tech standards.
 BRICS countries are no exceptions, although their aims and strategies may be remarkably different.
 After Snowden revelations, Brazil passed the Brazilian Civil Rights Framework for the Internet, or Marco Civil da Internet, its first law to create rules and obligations in the Internet environment.
-In this example, asserting national sovereignty online is not only compatible with human rights and rule of law, but can also enhance participatory democracy.
-Russia, on the other hand, not only approved data localization in 2015 and the Sovereign Internet Law in 2019, but also developed infrastructural capabilities to disconnect the Russian segment of the Internet "RuNet" from the global Internet (see Bronnikova et al. chapter in this volume), which in retrospect appears to be a strategy to build resilience from Western sanctions and advance Kremlin's aims.
+The Brazilian Central Bank also rolled out PIX quickly in 2020, an instant public payment infrastructure to spur domestic fintech innovations in anticipation of potential foreign dominance (see Doshi & Delgado's chapter).
+Here, asserting national digital sovereignty is not only compatible with human rights and rule of law, but can also enhance participatory democracy.
+Russia, on the other hand, not only approved data localization in 2015 and the Sovereign Internet Law in 2019, but also developed infrastructural capabilities to disconnect the Russian segment of the Internet "RuNet" from the global Internet (see Bronnikova et al. chapter in this volume), which in retrospect appears to be a strategy to build resilience from Western sanctions and to maintain the Russian government's "sovereign" authority (Stadnik, 2019).